John Reese (Person of Interest)

 Reese left the Army in 2001, prior to a vacation in Mexico with his girlfriend of six months, Jessica Arndt.
 As the vacation is extended beyond the weekend, Reese surprises Jessica with the news.
 Moments later, the two witness a live television report about the attacks on the World Trade Center and Reese knows his service is far from over, prompting him to re-enlist.
 (Episode: Pilot)

-At some point in 2005, Reese joins the CIA as a Paramilitary Operations Officer in the Special Activities Division (SAD) of CIA's National Clandestine Service (NCS).
+At some point in 2005, Reese joined the CIA as a Paramilitary Operations Officer in the Special Activities Division (SAD) of CIA's National Clandestine Service (NCS).
 (Episode: The Devil's Share)

 Stanton promptly murders them, knowing that they helped Nazir flee the country after a hefty bribe.
 Reese, visibly shocked, is told to dispose of the gun and bodies.
 Stanton reminds him that he doesn't have any old friends, including Jessica, whom Stanton has photos of from the airport.
 Afterward, she assigns him the cover name 'Reese'.
 (Episode: Foe)